ibm-cloud-docs/account/faqs-account.md

 {: #instance-create}
 {: faq}

 From the [Resource list](/resources), expand the appropriate section, and click the row for the instance that you want more details about.
-Additional details about the resource display including when the resource was created and by whom.
+You can find more details about the resource display including when the resource was created and by whom.

 For classic infrastructure services, you can get similar information by using the [Audit log](/docs/account?topic=account-audit-log).